HarperHe07/Airline-satisfaction/Data Analytics/README.md

 ### Course description
-Students learn popular data mining methods to gain insight from data and solve complex issues across industries.
-Students also acquire hands-on experience using current software to develop data mining solutions to scientific and business problems.
+Students learn popular data mining methods to gain insight from data and solve complex issues across industries.<br/> Students also acquire hands-on experience using current software to develop data mining solutions to scientific and business problems. <br/>
 Topics include the key tasks of data mining.
-Through the exploration of the concepts and techniques of data mining and practical exercises, students will develop skills that can be applied to business, science or other organizational problems.
+Through the exploration of the concepts and techniques of data mining and practical exercises, students will develop skills that can be applied to business, science or other organizational problems. <br/>
 Additionally, students will use **R** and **Weka** to perform machine learning across a range of situations when working with structured data (including clustering, classification, decision tree and association rules).